CuratorOnline/code-challenge/ReadMe.md

 Returns: "abcdefghijklmnopqrstuvwxyz"

 ## Problem Two - Transaction Accounting
 At Garmentier we deal with a number of sales that are generated from our platform.
 Through integrations we receive feeds of transactions that have converted and need to be associated to identities within our system.
-This data is then used generate visualizations, views and reports to better help Garmentier and our customers understand their business.
+This data is then used to generate visualizations, views and reports to better help Garmentier and our customers understand their business.

 ### Concerns
 Garmentier integrates with Third Party providers which we have little control over.
 This means integrations may vary by:-